Xianbei: Art

-Art of the Xianbei portrayed their nomadic lifestyle and consisted primarily of metalwork and figurines.
-The style and subjects of Xianbei art were influenced by a variety of influences, and ultimately, the Xianbei were known for emphasizing unique nomadic motifs in artistic advancements such as leaf headdresses, crouching and geometricized animals depictions, animal pendant necklaces, and metal openwork.

-Leaf headdresses

 The leaf headdresses were characteristic of Xianbei culture, and are found especially in Murong Xianbei tombs.
 Their corresponding ornamental style also links the Xianbei to Bactria.
 These gold hat ornaments represented trees and antlers and, in Chinese, they are referred to as buyao ("step sway") since the thin metal leaves move when the wearer moves.
 Sun Guoping first uncovered this type of artifact, and defined three main styles: "Blossoming Tree" (huashu), which is mounted on the front of a cap near the forehead and has one or more branches with hanging leaves that are circle or droplet shaped, "Blossoming Top" (dinghua), which is worn on top of the head and resembles a tree or animal with many leaf pendants, and the rare "Blossoming Vine" (huaman), which consists of "gold strips interwoven with wires with leaves."
 Leaf headdresses were made with hammered gold and decorated by punching out designs and hanging the leaf pendants with wire.
 The exact origin, use, and wear of these headdresses is still being investigated and determined.
 However, headdresses similar to those later also existed and were worn by women in the courts.

-Animal iconography

-Flying Horse plaque, Xianbei culture, Inner Mongolia province, China.
-1st century BC to 1st century AD.

 Another key form of Xianbei art is animal iconography, which was implemented primarily in metalwork.
 The Xianbei stylistically portrayed crouching animals in geometricized, abstracted, repeated forms, and distinguished their culture and art by depicting animal predation and same-animal combat.
 Typically, sheep, deer, and horses were illustrated.
 The artifacts, usually plaques or pendants, were made from metal, and the backgrounds were decorated with openwork or mountainous landscapes, which harks back to the Xianbei nomadic lifestyle.
 With repeated animal imagery, an openwork background, and a rectangular frame, the included image of the three deer plaque is a paradigm of the Xianbei art style.
 Concave plaque backings imply that plaques were made using lost-wax casting, or raised designs were impressed on the back of hammered metal sheets.

-Horses

 Horses played a large role in the existence of the Xianbei as a nomadic people, and in one tomb, a horse skull lay atop Xianbei bells, buckles, ornaments, a saddle, and one gilded bronze stirrup.
 The Xianbei also made art depicting horses.
 A recurring motif was the winged horse.
 It has been suggested by archaeologist Su Bai that this symbol was a "heavenly beast in the shape of a horse" because of its prominence in Xianbei mythology.